google/truth/comparison.md

 ### Failure messages {#failure-messages}

-We prefer Truth's (in most cases, at least).
+We usually prefer Truth's.
 Here's an example:

 ```
 value of    : projectsByTeam().valuesForKey(corelibs)